lenra-io/lenra_cli/README.md

-    help     Print this message or the help of the given subcommand(s) new      Create a new Lenra app project start    Start your app previously built with the build command
+    help     Print this message or the help of the given subcommand(s) new      Create a new Lenra app project start    Start your app previously built with the build command stop     Stop your app previously started with the start command
 ```

 ### Subcommands